- SALT Feature

 - What do you think are the most important regional challenges in the fight against IUU fishing, and what would you be willing to do in your role to combat it?

 SALT brought to this event more than 30 participants from 9 countries including stakeholders from government, NGO, and industry.
-Minus a short introduction, the event focused on small-group discussions that came together in the main room to highlight their chief findings.
+Minus a short introduction, the event focused on small-group discussions that came together in the main room to highlight their key findings.
 Aside from similar takeaways from the first event (interoperability and regional collaboration needs), further discussion was around:

 New Regulation: Countries need to develop a regulatory framework for electronic traceability that will consider the entire region.